KUALA LUMPUR (THE STAR/ASIA NEWS NETWORK) - These are turbulent times for "Superman" as Hew Kuan Yau is known by.

 "He is supposed to be the bridge between Malaysia and China but the issue has affected his credibility as the representative for Malaysia, " said a Penang lawyer.

-Hew's appointment to the council had raised eyebrows because Hew got in trouble and had to resign from DAP a few years ago for declaring that the South China Sea belongs to China.
+Mr Hew's appointment to the council had raised eyebrows, because he got in trouble and had to resign from DAP a few years ago for declaring that the South China Sea belongs to China.

-The comic book fiasco could not have happened at a worst time for Pakatan - race tensions is at its worse in years while ties between DAP and Bersatu have deteriorated to the point where politicians openly criticise each other's party.
+The comic book fiasco could not have happened at a worst time for PH - race tensions is at its worse in years while ties between DAP and Tun Mahathir's Parti Pribumi Bersatu Malaysia have deteriorated to the point where politicians openly criticise each other's party.

 "DAP used him to campaign from coast to coast in the general election.
 He helped DAP to win big but now they are giving him the cold treatment.
 It is ethically wrong for DAP to disown him like this, " said former DAP parliamentarian Jeff Ooi.

-Only a few DAPSY leaders have come forward to lend Hew moral support.
+Only a few DAPSY (DAP Socialist Youth, the youth wing) leaders have come forward to lend Mr Hew moral support.

 He had also borrowed a saying from the Han Dynasty, alluding to a sword dance where the sword is pointed at one man but is actually meant for another.